hannahilea/hannahilea.github.io/blog/just-flag/src.md

 * **Q:** *Should I not use the word "just" in my own speech at all?*</br>

     **A:** Keep using it to your heart's content!
 "Just" isn't a bad word, merely a sometimes loaded one.
 I use it all the time and don't plan to stop.
 Just (heh) recognize when you've used it, so that you can make sure to clarify your intent and address any unintentional minimization.
-Be extra aware of your own usage in situations where you are communicating with someone who who might not feel comfortable "bothering" you with minutia, especially when working on a task they might think _you_ think should be trivially easy.
+Be extra aware of your own usage in situations where you are communicating with someone who might not feel comfortable "bothering" you with minutia, especially when working on a task they might think _you_ think should be trivially easy.

     I try to omit "just" from conversations where I'm explaining how I think a task could be accomplished, or when I'm providing instructions.